Contact UsStudent AccountsMS-A1770 1536 Hewitt Avenue Saint Paul, MN 55104

 Back to top.
 I want to submit a claim for my insurance, how do I do this?
 Please contact Counseling and Health Services at 651-523-2204 with any questions you have relating to the health insurance coverage, or for more specific questions about insurance benefits and claims processing contact Aetna Student Health at 1-800-783-1732 or www.aetnastudenthealth.com.

 Back to top.
 When is my bill due?
-For students who have not enrolled in the installment payment plan or the prepayment discount plan, fall charges are due and payable on August 15 and spring charges on January 15.
+For students who have not enrolled in the installment payment plan, fall charges are due and payable on August 15 and spring charges on January 15.
 Monthly bills will be available to view online in Piperline.
 Additional monthly charges (i.e. interest, print and copy charges, long distance charges), are due on the last business day of the month.

 Back to top.
 What happens if I do not pay my bill?
 Your account will be placed on hold, which will prevent release of any official transcripts, registration for additional courses at Hamline, release of your diploma or certification for the BAR exam.
 At the end of the month, an interest charge of .67 percent will be assessed on any past-due, unpaid balance. ***Undergraduate Students Only*** 30 days after the start of the term: -Students with a balance greater than $1000 will be assessed a late payment fee of 5 percent or $500, whichever is less.